-The success of your business venture is our mission, and it all starts with a solid business plan.
-Turning your ideas into a business reality begins with lots of research and then creating a written business plan.
+Turning your ideas into a business reality begins with lots of research and creating a written plan.

 A formal, written business plan is the roadmap to realizing your business dreams.
 Like the research, business plans can vary depending on the industry or field.
 In general, your business plan should be based on your in-depth research and include detailed descriptions/definitions of the following: